primer/primer.style/.github/CONTRIBUTING.md

 ### Path rewriting

 Reverse-proxy URL rewriting allows us to serve multiple apps under a single domain (in this case, `primer.style`).
-As this site grows, we will split larger pages off into separate apps and manage their aliases in this repo's [web.config]](./web.config).
+As this site grows, we will split larger pages off into separate apps and manage their aliases in this repo's [web.config](./web.config).
 We recommend deploying these separate apps to GitHub Pages.

 ### Adding new apps to primer.style routing

-The following describes how to add an externally-hosted app as a new page to primer.style routing.
+The following steps describe how to reverse-proxy an externally-hosted app as a new page route to primer.style.
 This example assumes that your app will be served from `primer.style/your-app-name`.

 1. Deploy your app to GitHub Pages, or another hosting provider so that it is accessible on a unique origin URL.
 E.g. `https://primer.github.io/your-app-name`
 2. Ensure that your app is deploying to a subfolder that corresponds to the one you would like to use on primer.style.
 E.g. Deploy to `/your-app-name/`, and not to `/`.